FOR EDUCATORS

 Educator Well-Being Stipends

-For the 2023-24 school year, educators from the following 11 schools are eligible for the Educator Well-Being Stipend Initiative from R2B:
+For the 2024-25 academic year, educators from the following 13 schools are receiving the Educator Well-Being Stipend:

 • Dr. Charles R. Drew College Preparatory Academy